Skip to content

 To learn more about what’s covered, see nib travel insurance. nib health insurance members get a 10% discount off their travel insurance.*

 nib Travel Insurance Distribution Pty Limited, ABN 40 129 262 175, AR 336467 is an authorised representative of nib Travel Services (Australia) Pty Ltd (nib), ABN 81 115 932 173, AFSL 308461 and act as nib's agent and not as your agent.
 This is general advice only.
-Before you buy, you should consider your needs, the Product Disclosure Statement (PDS), Financial Services Guide (FSG) and Target Market Determination (TMD) available from us.
+Before you buy, you should consider your needs, the Product Disclosure Statement (PDS), Financial Services Guide (FSG) and Target Market Determination (TMD), opens in a new tab available from us.
 This insurance is underwritten by Pacific International Insurance Pty Ltd, ABN 83 169 311 193.

 *The discount applies to the total nib travel insurance premium and is for members that currently hold an Australian health insurance product, an Overseas Student Health Cover product or an Overseas Visitors Health Cover product with nib.
 Discounts do not apply to the rate of GST and stamp duty or any changes you make to the policy. nib has the discretion to withdraw or amend this discount offer at any time.
 This discount cannot be used in conjunction with any other promotional offer or discount.